 INTRODUCTION

-WHAT IS THE HAMSTRING STRETCH?
+WHAT IS THE HAMSTRING STRETCH

 HOW TIGHT HAMSTRINGS AFFECT KNEE HEALTH

-BENEFITS OF REGULAR HAMSTRING STRETCHING
+THE BENEFITS OF REGULAR HAMSTRING STRETCHING

-PROPER TECHNIQUE FOR SEATED HAMSTRING STRETCH
+PROPER TECHNIQUE FOR A SEATED HAMSTRING STRETCH

 VARIATIONS FOR DIFFERENT FLEXIBILITY LEVELS